Women in Ukraine

 Women in Ukraine have equal constitutional rights as men in the economic, political, cultural, and social fields, as well as in the family.

 Most of the around 45 percent of Ukraine's population (45 million) who suffer violence – physical, sexual, or mental – are women.

 History of feminism in Ukraine

 The history of Ukraine during the past two centuries is closely connected to that of the Russian Empire and later on the Soviet Union.
-Ukraine became independence in 1991 and is now a state with more than 40 million inhabitants, most of whom are Christian Orthodox, and 70% of the population is urban.
+Ukraine gained independence in 1991, and is now a state with more than 40 million inhabitants, most of whom are Christian Orthodox, and 70% of the population is urban.